-The main resort is open May-November and we close down in the winter, however we do have 1 winterized rental the "Farmhouse" that is located with direct access to the snowmobile trail.
+The main resort is open June-Mid October and we close down in the winter, however we do have 1 winterized rental the "Farmhouse" that is located with direct access to the snowmobile trail.

 Stay in the Farmhouse with access to both public & private trails, play all day and return to your own private headquarters.
 Lots of room to hang your snowsuits in the warm dry full basement.
 Roads plowed right to your door for easy access for parking & Hwy 522, 10 min. from Port Loring.

 Winter Fun at Pine Grove

 Stay with us for your winter holiday.
 The "Farmhouse " is open year round to cater to those wishing a quiet getaway or those whose recreational pursuits include Snowmobiling, Cross country skiing, or Snowshoeing.
-Inquire about Dog sledding adventures.
 When your day's activities are done, come back to your own private Farmhouse or comfy room, to enjoy a hot bath, read a good book, watch satellite TV or just sit by the fire.
-Private Network of Trails at Pine Grove At Pine Grove, we have our own private network of trails throughout the 250 acre property, for use by our guests only, for cross country skiing, snowshoeing or snowmobiling.
-In the winter, trail grooming is an informal affair accomplished mostly by daily use, therefore, depending upon the amount of snow that has fallen at any one time, and the amount of use the trails have had, they may be easy to navigate or challenging (more exercise).
+Private Network of Trails at Pine Grove At Pine Grove, we have our own private network of trails throughout the 250 acre property, for use by our guests only, for cross country skiing, or snowshoeing In the winter, trail grooming is an informal affair accomplished mostly by daily use, therefore, depending upon the amount of snow that has fallen at any one time, and the amount of use the trails have had, they may be easy to navigate or challenging (more exercise).